sysadmin-info/sysadmin.info.pl/content/en/blog/the-billion-dollar-code.md

 ---
-title: "The Billion Dollar Code"
+title: The Billion Dollar Code
 date: 2023-07-06T08:20:00+00:00
-description: "In 1990s Berlin, an artist and a hacker invented a new way to see the world.
-Years later, they reunite to sue Google for patent infringement on it."
+description: In 1990s Berlin, an artist and a hacker invented a new way to see the world.
+Years later, they reunite to sue Google for patent infringement on it.
 draft: false
 hideToc: false
 enableToc: true